-We present information below with respect to three measures of financial performance:
+We present information below with respect to two measures of financial performance:

-- We define "adjusted EBITDA" as our net income excluding interest expense (net), income tax benefit (expense), depreciation and amortization, and stock-based compensation.
-We define adjusted EBITDA to also exclude restructuring costs, although we have not incurred any such costs to date. - We define "free cash flow" as net cash provided by operating activities less purchases of property and equipment (net of proceeds from disposals) and of intangible assets. - We define "adjusted operating income (loss)" as our income (loss) from operations excluding stock-based compensation.
+- We define "adjusted EBITDA" as our net income excluding interest expense, net, income tax benefit (expense), depreciation and amortization, and stock-based compensation.
+We define adjusted EBITDA to also exclude restructuring costs, although we have not incurred any such costs to date. - · We define "free cash flow" as net cash provided by operating activities less purchases of property and equipment.